amarcolongo/Project-Portfolio/README.md

 #### fig 2: Graph of log(Volume Traded) versus Closing Price
 ![volume traded vs closing price](volume%20traded%20vs%20closing%20price.png)

-### [Project 2](https://github.com/amarcolongo/Volcano): A Tableau Dashboard Analyzing the Effect of Volcanos on Humans.
+### [Project 2](https://github.com/amarcolongo/Volcano): A Tableau Dashboard Analyzing the Effect of Volcanos on Humans
 #### Description: This was a project that I put together for practice creating Tableau Dashboards.
 #### The purpose of this project was to gain experience with Tableau.